peterhinch/micropython_eeprom/README.md

 If you write a block of data to an arbitrary address, page writes will be used to minimise total time.

-In the case of flash memory page writing is mandatory: a sector is written by first erasing it, a process which is slow.
+In the case of flash, page writing is mandatory: a sector is written by first erasing it, a process which is slow.
 This physical limitation means that the driver must buffer an entire 4096 byte sector.
 This contrasts with FRAM and EEPROM drivers where the buffering comprises a few bytes.

 # 2. Choice of interface